1up-lab/OneupFlysystemBundle/Resources/doc/adapter_awss3.md

                 prefix: ~
 ```

-For more details on the other paramters, take a look at the [Flysystem documentation](https://github.com/thephpleague/flysystem#aws-s3-setup).
+For more details on the other parameters, take a look at the [Flysystem documentation](https://github.com/thephpleague/flysystem#aws-s3-setup).

 ## More to know
 * [Create and use your filesystem](filesystem_create.md)